The LAGRANT Foundation 2021 Scholarship Program

-We are now accepting applications for our 2018 Scholarship.Forty (40) graduate scholarship recipients will receive a trip to New York or San Francisco where they will participate in career building activities including a welcome dinner with a keynote speaker, two career & professional development workshops and a scholarship & donor recognition reception.
+Twenty (20) graduate and Ph.D. scholarship recipients will receive a trip to New York City, New York where they will participate in career building activities including a welcome dinner with a keynote speaker, three career & professional development workshops and a scholarship & donor recognition reception.

-- Must be a U.S. citizen or permanent resident or be an AB-540 student/DACA recipient
+- Must be a U.S. citizen, permanent resident or DACA recipient

 - Must be a member of one of the following ethnic groups: African American/Black, Asian American/Pacific Islander, Hispanic/Latino or Native American/Alaska Native